Evaluating LLMs with labeled data¶

 for index, row in df.iterrows():

-content = row['Overview']
+content = row["Overview"]

-task = {
+request = {

-"custom_id": f"{task_type}-{index}",
+"custom_id": f"{model}-{index}-analysis",

 "method": "POST",